 About the Melanoma Clinic

 The Melanoma Clinic at MSH opened in 2019.
-It brings together surgical, diagnostic and oncology expertise with the aim to reduce wait times for analyzing skin lesions and treatment of melanoma by improving access to specialists and surgeons.
+It brings together surgical, diagnostic, and oncology expertise with the aim to reduce wait times for analyzing skin lesions and treatment of melanoma by improving access to specialists and surgeons.
 The clinic provides patients the opportunity to see many specialists at one time.
 This allows the multidisciplinary clinical team to develop a specific and timely treatment plan for each patient.

 Subscribe